TOPOKANA MARTYRS’ DAY.

 Tron Theatre, Glasgow, 1996.

-DOWN THE TUBES.
+DOWN THE TUBES

 A stage drama for a community theatre group, describing the misadventures of a wayward youth in the Edinburgh sewers.